CFPB Hounds eBay For Payday Loan Service

 “It seems that eBay chose a bank in Utah to process Bill Me Later transactions because of Utah’s lax usury laws, which do not restrict interest rates on consumer loans,” he said.
 “This practice is known as ‘rent-a-charter’, where a bank is issuing loans in name only on behalf of another business which is seeking to avoid other states’ consumer protection laws.”

 While a for-profit company like eBay clearly would provide any service to increase cash flow, this development may be a sign that the upcoming holiday season will be rife with lending opportunities.
 Even though short-term loans are likely to be common during times of heavy purchasing, that does not mean that some borrower’s won’t regret their decision in the future.
 The CFPB and other federal organizations have issued some consumer protection standards across the country.
 But some consumers may not enjoy the financial protections they assume they have based on their home state.

-“Studies have shown that consumers utilize payday loans and other high-interest products to support their holiday purchases; a study in the UK found that 2 percent of consumers were planning to do so, which in the US would equate to about 2.3 million households,” said Zahradka.
+“Studies have shown that consumers utilize payday loans and other high-interest products to support their holiday purchases.
+A study in the UK found that 2 percent of consumers were planning to do so, which in the US would equate to about 2.3 million households,” said Zahradka.
 “Other studies have shown that Christmas is second only to back-to-school time as the peak time of year for payday loans.”

 While most payday loan borrowers repay their debt, some fall into cycles of debt.
 This potential for heavy indebtedness is a cause for concern.
 It may increase annual revenue for many businesses including online businesses, but it has much greater repercussions if it creates ongoing cycles of debt or cannot be repaid.

 Payday Campaign Organizer at the California Reinvestment Coalition, Liana Molina, said that there is growing concern over companies that are offering payday loans in one form or another.
 Regulators and citizens alike worry about the long-term repercussions of these lines of credit.
 Unfortunately, they have a disproportionate effect on those who are already financially vulnerable.